Gurobi/gurobi-optimods/docs/source/mods/bipartite-matching.rst

         The mod accepts pandas dataframes as input, where two columns in the dataframe describe the source and target vertices of an edge.
-The user must also provide the target column names as inputs.
-The matching will be returned as a selection of rows in the original dataframe, including all additional columns present in the original dataframe, but only those rows corresponding to the matching.
+The user must also provide the source and target column names as inputs to the mode.
+The matching will be returned as a subset of the rows in the original dataframe, including all columns present in the original dataframe, but only those rows corresponding to the maximum matching.

         .. testcode:: bipartite_matching_pd